GRACE

 Gods

-“You shall have no other gods beyond Me.
-(Exodus
+“You shall have no other gods beyond

-20:3)
+Me.
+(Exodus 20:3)

-The first commandment is a prohibition against usurping the sovereign authority
+The first commandment is a prohibition against usurping the

-is `al, which means "beyond or in addition to."
-So, "beyond
+"beyond" is `al, which means "beyond or in addition to."
+So,

-acceptable God for Israel was Jehovah-Elohim, the LORD God.
+The only acceptable God for Israel was Jehovah-Elohim, the LORD God.

 Commandment #2: Prohibition of Idolatry

-“You shall not make for yourself an idol, or
+“You shall not make for yourself

-water under the earth.
+or in the water under the earth.
 (Exodus 20:4, NAS)

-The second commandment was a prohibition against what constituted "other
+The second commandment was a prohibition against what constituted

-an image, or likeness, of man or animal, used in worship.
-It was
+was an image, or likeness, of man or animal, used in worship.
+It

-not a prohibition against art.
+was not a prohibition against art.
 Three classes of idols are described.

 First, "any likeness of what is in heaven above."
 This is a prohibition